Frequently Asked Questions – II

 1 What I said in the fifth edition of the organon, in a long note to this paragraph in order to prevent these undesirable reactions of the vital energy, was all the experience I then had justified.
 But during the last four or five years, however, all these difficulties are wholly solved by my new altered but perfected method.
 The same carefully selected medicine may now be given daily

-i’ve devised a method–the LM potencies– whereby the same medicine or remedy can be given every day.
+But I’ve devised a method whereby the same medicine or remedy can be given every day if necessary.

 and for months, if necessary in this way, namely, after the lower degree of potency has been used for one or two weeks in the treatment of chronic disease, advance is made in the same way to higher degrees, (beginning according to the new dynamization method, taught herewith with the use of the lowest degrees).